About the Journal

 ○ Medical Science

 ○ Health Science

 ○ Clinical Medicine

 *The scope of the article submission must fall within that of the natural or clinical sciences.

-3. Articles that do not fall into the category of primary article, review article, or clinical case study.
-Articles that do not meet submission criteria include perspective, commentary or opinion pieces.
+4. Articles that do not meet submission criteria include perspective, commentary or opinion pieces.
 Abstracts may only be submitted when there is an active call (i.e. for a conference).

 While the URNCST Journal’s primary authors are undergraduate student researchers, our readers include authors and academics of any and all kind.
 The URNCST Journal is a platform that undergraduate and graduate students, faculty members and independent researchers alike can freely access.